cubeapm/docs/docs/Installation/02_configure/02_configure.md

 # Disable self-service sign-up.
 Only admins will be able to add new users.
 auth.selfservice.signup.disable=false

+# Defines how long a session is active.
+Once that lifespan has been reached, the user needs to sign in again.
+auth.session.lifespan=24h

 # Explicit address to advertise in cluster, e.g. 10.0.0.1.
 If not specified, CubeAPM will try to detect the address automatically.
 cluster.advertise-address=